 How do I know when my pet is a senior, and how should I care for them?

+September is Senior Pet Health Month.
 On average, pets age seven times faster than people.
+So how do you know when your pet is considered a senior?
 Typically, dogs and cats are considered senior when they’re about seven years old.
 Of course, size and breed have a lot of bearing on the aging process, and cats generally live longer than dogs.

 Just like us, pets tend to require more TLC as they age, and they are more prone to developing health problems like arthritis, cancer, kidney disease, heart disease, liver disease, thyroid conditions, and diabetes.
 While aging itself is not a disease, according to Vetstreet, there are a few symptoms you should keep an eye on when it comes to caring for your older pet: